UW Bothell at the EERC Leadership Team

 Dr. Lopez broadly studies the physical and human dimensions of global change with a particular focus on intersections between climate and human land use change.
 Much of this work emphasizes the dynamic intersections of changes in land use and land cover, how they occur, and their implications for ecosystem processes and services, and human welfare.
-Dr. Lopez uses a variety of geospatial tools in his research and geographic information science approaches.
+Dr. Lopez uses a variety of geospatial tools and geographic information science approaches in his research.
 His teaching emphasizes active learning and small-group outdoor experiences that lead students through problem solving challenges.
 Email: email@example.com.

 UW Bothell at the EERC Faculty Oversight Committee

 The Faculty Oversight Committee operates like a non-profit Board of Directors, providing oversight and decision making on fiscal, personnel, and programmatic matters.
 The Leadership Team members and the chair of the Community Advisory Board are ex officio members of the Faculty Oversight Committee.